* Asian and European stocks boosted by China stimulus

 “The liquidity squeeze didn’t materialise so that’s contributing to stability in broader financial markets ...
 But the dollar story has been turning negative in recent months, partly because of action taken by the Fed to ease dollar liquidity,” Hardman said, referring to the U.S. central bank’s balance sheet expansion re-launched in October.

 China’s blue-chip CSI300 index, one of the world’s best performers last year, rose 1.4%, reaching its highest since Feb.
 7, 2018.
 Hong Kong’s Hang Seng added 1.25%.

 Oil prices rose as tensions in the Middle East fuelled worries about supply.
 The U.S. military carried out air strikes against an Iran-backed militia this past weekend.
 Consequently, protesters stormed the U.S. Embassy in Baghdad on Wednesday, then withdrew after the United States deployed extra troops.

-U.S. crude was up 0.3% to $61.28 and global benchmark Brent crude rose 0.4% to $66.27 per barrel, building on a rise that gave oil markets their biggest annual gain in three years in 2019.
+U.S. crude was up as much as 0.3% to $61.28 and global benchmark Brent crude rose 0.2% to $66.15 per barrel, building on a rise that gave oil markets their biggest annual gain in three years in 2019.

-Gold, which had benefited from a weaker dollar, was up 0.25% on the spot market despite the U.S. currency’s gains.
-It last fetched $1,520 per ounce. ($1 = 6.9633 Chinese yuan renminbi) (Reporting by Marc Jones)
+Gold, which had benefited from a weaker dollar, was up 0.4% on the spot market despite the U.S. currency’s gains.
+It last fetched $1,523 per ounce while China-sensitive industrial metal copper climbed towards an eight-month high. ($1 = 6.9633 Chinese yuan renminbi)